Popular

 If you can't express appreciation or thanks to the hiring manager after receiving the job rejection, then you need to take a step back and go for a walk.

 Never communicate with a recruiter, hiring manager, or anyone else in the hiring process while under the influence of anger.
 You may say something that could damage your reputation and cripple your career.
-It's okay to feel hurt after putting in time for a job or opportunity you really wanted, but save those really emotional feelings for close friends or family.
+It's okay to feel hurt after putting in time for an opportunity you really wanted, but save those emotional feelings for close friends or family.

 Learn About The "Ideal Candidate"

-Businesswoman reads a letter of feedback from a hiring manager.
+Woman on laptop reads a letter of feedback from a hiring manager

 Bigstock